The Definitive Guide To AI In Healthcare

 4. Stakeholder Complexities

-Everyone in the healthcare industry, including the patients, healthcare workers, pharma companies, insurance companies, healthcare organization act as stakeholders in the adoption of AI. resistance of the technology at any level would lead to issues with the incorporation of the technology as a whole.
+Everyone in the healthcare industry, including the patients, healthcare workers, pharma companies, insurance companies, healthcare organization act as stakeholders in the adoption of AI.
+Resistance of the technology at any level would lead to issues with the incorporation of the technology as a whole.
+Research for software companies near me to get a sense of how some of them are solving this complex problem.

 5. Compliance to regulations